googleforgames/global-multiplayer-demo/README.md

 ### Deploy Agones To Agones GKE Clusters

-The Agones deployment is in two steps: The Initial Install and the Allocation Endpoint Patch.

 ### Initial Install
 Replace the` _RELEASE_NAME` substitution with a unique build name.
 Cloudbuild will deploy Agones using Cloud Deploy.
+Cloudbuild also deploys Anthos Service Mesh (ASM) to all clusters using the fleet feature API.
+Since there is no terraform support for ASM at cluster creation time, this step is performed with Agones deployments so newly added game server clusters are configured with ASM.

 ```shell
 cd $GAME_DEMO_HOME/platform/agones/